 Course Overload Guidelines

-To ensure quality course delivery and balanced faculty responsibilities in areas of teaching, scholarship/research, and services, the following course overload guidelines are recommended:
+To ensure quality course delivery and balanced faculty responsibilities in areas of teaching, scholarship/research, and service, the following course overload guidelines are recommended:

-- With exceptions for special cases, the faculty may teach up to 6 credit courses (or equivalent) in one semester with approval of the campus academic officer.
+• With exceptions for special cases, faculty may teach up to 6 credits (or equivalent) in one semester with prior approval of the campus academic officer.

-- In no circumstance should the faculty member teach more than 6 credit (or equivalent) overload courses per semester.
+• In no circumstance should the faculty member teach more than 6 credits (or equivalent) overload per semester.

 Extra Compensation Policy

-Supplementary I Compensation should not exceed 33% of the faculty’s base salary, and Supplementary II Compensation should not exceed 20% of the faculty’s annualized salary.
-In exceptionally well justified cases, exceptions can be made and would require the approval from the chancellor.
+Supplementary I Compensation (summer) should not exceed 33% of the faculty’s base salary, and Supplementary II Compensation (academic year) should not exceed 20% of the faculty’s annualized salary.
+In exceptionally well justified cases, exceptions can be made and require prior approval from the chancellor.

 Extra Compensation Approval Procedure for Course Reviewing/Revising (BSBIC Program)